SPIX23/shaiya-solutions/ep3/dupe solution/readme.md

 * ps_dbAgent for ep3 that has been edited to match lilprohacker's ep4 packet-based dupe solution

-* lilprohacker's stored procedure that has been edited for the bootleggery wld file dimensions
+* lilprohacker's stored procedure that has been slightly edited for the bootleggery Y coordinate

 * nubness' stored procedures that need to be added to ps_gamelog.dbo.usp_Insert_Action_Log_E